Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Omitted Proofs

 \begin{proof}[Proof of Lemma~\ref{lem:consistency}] Suppose to the contrary that both $f(v) = o$ and $f(v') = o'$.
 Choose $v''$ such that $v''_i = \min\{v_i, v'_i\}$ for each $i \in [n]$.
 The plan is to argue that $f(v'') = f(v)$ and $f(v'') = f(v')$ simultaneously, a contradiction.
 We only need to show $f(v'') = f(v) = o$, for which it suffices to inductively argue that for each $i \in [n]$,

 Fix some $i \in [n]$.
 By the induction hypothesis,

-Observe that $v_i \ge v''_i$ since $v$ satisfies both $o$ and $o'$, and $v''$ is the maximum of $p(o)$ and $p(o')$.
+Recall that $v_i \ge v''_i$ by the choice of $v''$.
 Consider the following $2$ cases: \begin{itemize} \item $o_i = 0$.
-In this case, because $M$ is IC, $f$ must be monotone (by Myerson's characterization of single-parameter IC mechanisms \citep{myerson1981optimal}), so decreasing agent $i$'s value from $v_i$ to $v''_i$ cannot change the personal outcome (or payment) of agent $i$, i.e.,
+In this case, because $M$ is PIC, $f$ must be monotone (by Myerson's characterization of single-parameter PIC mechanisms \citep{myerson1981optimal}), so decreasing agent $i$'s value from $v_i$ to $v''_i$ cannot change the personal outcome (or payment) of agent $i$, i.e.,

 Now since $M$ is NB, the above implies